heremaps/xyz-documentation/docs/api/devguide/searchableproperties.md

 The following sample shows how to define `someProperty1` to be searchable and `someProperty2` to be not searchable.
 In case you're wondering about the latter: That could be necessary to tell XYZ to revoke the decision of making `someProperty2` searchable in the automated algorithm.

-*NOTE: XYZ has a space-specific algorithm to automatically decide which of its properties should be searchable.
-This applies only to top-level properties of your Features.*

 **TL;DR**
 *XYZ has a space-specific algorithm to automatically decide which of the space's properties